 The Secretary shall be required to request minutes from all other campus governance bodies and collect this information into one (1) volume for the reference of members of ASG and submit said volume to the ASG Webmaster.

-The Secretary shall be required to coordinate all orientation training for Senators of ASG in consultation with the ASG Advisor, Vice President, and Chair of the Senate.

-The Secretary shall be required to coordinate Senate elections and all referendums, in conjunction with the OSA.

 The Secretary shall have any other authority or powers specified by Senate legislation, the ASG President, University Policy, or the ASG Code that do not conflict with this Constitution or University Policy.

-Section 10 – Executive Committee
+Section 10 – Executive Council

-The Executive Committee shall consist of the President, the Vice President, the Treasurer, the Secretary, and the Chair of the Senate.
+The Executive Council: shall consist of the President, the Vice President, the Treasurer, the Secretary, and the Chair of the Senate, Chief of Staff, Chief Justice, and Freshman Leadership Coordinator.

+A. All of these members shall have voting powers in ASG Executive meetings.

-The Executive Committee shall utilize monies as provided by the Executive Budget outlined in Article IV of this Constitution.
+The Executive Council shall utilize monies as provided by the Executive Budget outlined in Article IV of this Constitution.

-The Executive Committee shall meet a minimum of twelve (12) times per semester.
+The Executive Council shall meet a minimum of twelve (12) times per semester.

-The Secretary shall keep minutes of the Executive Committee meetings.
+The Secretary shall keep minutes of the Executive Council meetings.

-The minutes of these meetings shall be submitted to the ASG Webmaster to be published on the ASG Website in no less than five (5) business days following the meetings.
+The minutes of these meetings shall be published on the ASG Website in no less than five (5) business days following the meetings.

+Section 11 Executive Committee

+A. the Executive Committee shall be made up of the President, Vice-President, Treasurer, Secretary, and Chair of Senate.

+B. the Executive Committee will have the power to vote in Executive meetings if there was a tie on any voting item that could come along.

-Section 11 – Executive Cabinet
+Section 12 – Executive Cabinet

+The President-elect shall be responsible for appointing a Chief of Staff before his ASG inauguration.

-The President shall appoint an Executive Cabinet within one (1) month of the first Senate meeting in the fall semester.
-These Cabinet positions shall consist of the following:
+The President shall appoint an Executive Cabinet before the ASG inauguration.

-Chief of Staff;

-Director of Academic Affairs;

-Director of Athletic Relations;

-Director of Campus Life, Safety, and Parking;

-Director of Philanthropy;

-Director of Special Events;

-Liaison to the Faculty and Staff Senates; and

-Director of Diversity.

-Additional Cabinet positions may be created and appointed or abolished by the President as needed for a particular academic year.

 No person shall simultaneously hold a Cabinet position and a Senate seat.

 The duties of the members of the Cabinet shall be defined by an Executive Order issued by the President.

-Cabinet members shall be required to attend the meetings of the Executive Committee as requested by the President.
+Cabinet members shall be required to attend the meetings of the Executive Council as requested by the President.

-The Treasurer shall appoint a Secretary to the Treasurer within one (1) month of being sworn into office.
+The Treasurer shall appoint a Deputy to the Treasurer before the ASG inauguration.

-The Secretary shall appoint an Assistant to the Secretary within one (1) month of the first Senate meeting in the fall semester.
+The Secretary shall appoint a Deputy to the Secretary before the ASG inauguration.

 Section 12 – Freshman Leadership Forum

+The President-elect shall be responsible for appointing a Freshman Leadership Forum Coordinator before the ASG inauguration.

 Section 13 – Misconduct

-Should any Executive Officer engage in conduct unbecoming of his or her office, he or she shall be subject to removal from his or her office through the processes outlined in Article III of this Constitution.
+Should any Executive Officer engage in conduct unbecoming of his or her office, he or she shall be subject to removal from his or her office.

 Unbecoming conduct shall include conduct which under the policies of the University of Arkansas as outlined in the Student Handbook could result in expulsion as a student or other sanctions under applicable University Policies and Procedures, as well as failure to comply with this Constitution and the ASG Code.